MaxPuig/garlic-wallet-lite/README.md

 This app uses the `Insight Explorer` v8.9.0, `garlicblocks.com` and `freshgrlc.net`'s API.

 Inside the app you can chose which one you want to use.
-If you activate `FreshGRLC mode` in settings, the app will use `freshgrlc.net` to get the balance and UTXOs, and `garlicblocks.com` to broadcast transactions.
+If you activate `FreshGRLC mode` in settings, the app will use `freshgrlc.net` to get the balance and UTXOs, and `garlicblocks.com` to broadcast transactions, otherwise, `garlicoin.info` will be used for everything.

 The default API base URL for the Insight Explorer is `https://garlicoin.info` and can be changed in the settings tab.